gotgit/gotgit/en.rst

 18.6.2      Branch user2/i18n rebase              [311]
 -------------------------------------------------------

-If merge branch user2/i18n with master, there will be a new commit (merge commit), which add more code review tasks.
+If branch user2/i18n merges with master, there will be a new commit (merge commit), which adds more code review tasks.
 The repository after merge looks like:

   .. figure:: images/en/fig-18-08-branch-i18n-merge.png
      :scale: 100

      Fig 18-8

-Rebase before push at some situation is hightly recommended.
+Rebase before push at some situations is hightly recommended.
 The repository after rebase would look like:

   .. figure:: images/en/fig-18-10-branch-i18n-rebase.png
      :scale: 100